miguelhd/gear-case-finder/PROGRESS.md

   - Affiliate: For managing affiliate links and tracking
 - Sample data generation functionality has been added for testing purposes
 - Detailed documentation has been created for database setup and import scripts
+- Fixed TypeScript array initialization error in admin/scrapers.tsx that was causing Vercel deployment failure